NatKat10/k8s-bitcoin-/README.md

 ---
 ###  **General Guidelines**

-- Automated Deployment: All resources are defined in YAML files for repeatability.
+- Automated Deployment: All resources are defined in YAML files for repeatability.<br>
-- Liveness and Readiness Probes:
+Liveness and Readiness Probes:
-- Configured for both services to ensure health checks and auto-recovery.
+- Configured for both services to ensure health checks and auto-recovery.<br>
-- Network Isolation:
+Network Isolation:
 - Implemented via Kubernetes Network Policies to restrict unnecessary communication.

 ---